risk-first/website/introduction/Risk-Theory.md

 - Second,  IT projects have too many confounding factors, such as experience of the teams, technologies used etc.  That is, the risks faced by IT projects are _too diverse_ and _hard to quantify_ to allow for meaningful comparison from one to the next.
 - Third, as soon as you _publish a date_ it changes the expectations of the project (see [Student Syndrome](Schedule-Risk)).
+- Fourth, metrics get first of all [misused](Map-And-Territory-Risk) and then [gamed](Agency-Risk).

-So, Reality is messy.
+Reality is messy.
 Dressing it up with numbers doesn't change that and you risk [fooling yourself](Map-And-Territory).
+If this is the case, is there any hope at all in what we're doing?
+I would argue yes:   _forget precision_.
+You should, with experience be able to hold up two separate risks and answer the question, "is this one bigger than this one?"

 Reality is Reality, [so let's meet it](Meeting-Reality).